webfolder/siqueira.tech/_drafts/kw/kw-basic.md

 # Why I started it?

-I started my career as a Kernel developer in 2018, during my preparation for applying to Google Summer of Code (GSoC).
-At that moment, I was learning the basic stuff such as compile and install a new kernel version in a target machine; after I repeated these tasks dozens of time, I naturally started to write some simple shell scripts targeting these repeatable tasks.
+Back to 2018 I was preparing for applying to Google Summer of Code (GSoC).
+At that moment, I was learning basic stuff such as how to compile and install a new kernel version in a target machine; after I repeated these tasks dozens of time, I naturally started to write some simple shell scripts for automating these repeatable tasks.
 After I got accepted in the GSoC program, [Gustava Padovan](https://padovan.org/) (one of my mentors) introduced me to his set of [scripts for working](https://github.com/padovan/scripts) with the kernel.
-After use Padovan's scripts, I started to improve it by fix bugs and add new functionalities, later I decided to start a project that unifies other people's scripts in a single tool.
-I realize that many kernel developers create their own tool, so, why not put all of this together in a single tool and share maintenance effort?
+After use Padovan's scripts, I started to improve it by fixing bugs and adding new functionalities, later I decided to start a project that unifies other people's scripts in a single tool.
+I did it, because I realize that many kernel developers create their own tool, so, why not put all of this together in a single tool and share maintenance effort?